 Waste Nothing Schools Challenge

 Primary schools across the city are taking the Waste Nothing Schools Challenge.
 Students are being challenged to think outside the box to help Bristol waste nothing.
-Hopefully, by taking part, schools and families all learn a little something along the way!
+Hopefully, by taking part, schools and families will all learn a little something along the way.

 What is the Waste Nothing Schools Challenge?